The Complete Guide To Visiting Loch Ness: More Than Just A Monster

 A Short Trip To Beauly

-Back to the north of Loch Ness, it’s just a short trip to Beauly, somewhere so picturesque that the very name Beau Lieu means Beautiful Place!
+Travelling back to the north side of Loch Ness, it’s just a short trip to Beauly, somewhere so picturesque that the very name Beau Lieu means Beautiful Place!
 The real draw for me was the 13th century Beauly Priory, founded for the Valliscaulian Order of monks.
 Once used as the burial place for Mackenzie chiefs, the 550 year old effigy of the 7th Chief Kenneth Mackenzie can still be spotted through a metal grate.

 It fell into disrepair after the Reformation and began gathering tales of ghosts and ghouls instead.
 With things going bump in the night, nobody dared enter after dark.
 Nobody apart from a tailor who bragged that he wasn’t afraid of anything.
 He’d even sit in Beauly Priory and sew a pair of hose by the moonlight to prove it.